 When it comes to waking up during the night, there are a few things to consider.
 We will list a few common scenarios below and when we recommend measuring in each case.

-The most important thing to keep in mind for getting good temperature data is that you measure when your body is at its most rested state.
-This is when you will get a chance to catch your basal body temperature (BBT) — your body’s lowest resting temperature.
+The most important thing to remember for getting good temperature data is to measure when your body is at its most rested state so that you’ll get a chance to catch your basal body temperature (BBT) – your body’s lowest resting temperature.
 Learn more about BBT here.

 Waking up in the middle of the night

 If you tend to wake up during the night, for instance, to use the restroom or have a glass of water, and you quickly fall back asleep, this will usually not affect your temperature.
 In this case, you can measure as usual at your usual waking time in the morning.

 If you stay awake for some time after waking up at night (for instance, to tend to a child or struggle with getting back to sleep), it may be harder to catch your BBT.
 If you regularly get up and struggle to fall back to sleep at night, our recommendation in these instances is that you measure after what is usually your longest stretch of sleep.
 However, if this only happens occasionally, you can exclude your temperature the following morning.

 Waking up close to your regular measuring time